SaaS Stuck at $10K MRR: What’s Actually Wrong

 Day 4: Offer 3 Free Strategy Calls

-From your responses, identify the 3 most engaged prospects.
-Offer a free 30-minute strategy call.
+From your responses, identify the three most engaged prospects and offer each of them a free 30-minute strategy call.

 Frame it as:

 “I’d love to learn more about how you’re approaching [problem].
-I work with [customer type] on this exact challenge.
-Happy to share what I’ve seen work—no pitch, just helpful conversation.”
+I work with [customer type] on this exact challenge, and I’m happy to share what I’ve seen work—no pitch, just a helpful conversation.”

 Schedule these for Day 5.